aniket9960/BOOK-REVIEW-API/README.md

 ## Notes
 - **Token Strategy**: Short-lived access tokens and longer-lived refresh tokens are both signed with the same `JWT_SECRET`.
 Keep this secret strong and private.
-- **Database URL Naming**: The code currently expects `MONGODB_URL`.
-If your deployment standard uses `MONGO_URI`, either add the alias in `db.js` or map it in your environment configuration.
-- **Book Update Endpoint**: The project presently covers create, read, and delete for books.
-Extending `bookController` with an update method and route is straightforward and follows the same validation patterns used for reviews.
 - **Validation**: Controllers provide defensive checks for pagination, ObjectId formats, and schema constraints.
 Adjust limits or error messages to match production requirements.
 - **Deployment**: Update the Swagger server list (`config/swagger.js`) with your deployment URL so documentation points to the correct environments.